DataDog/hiring-engineers/answers.md

     ==============
     https://6-2-0-app.agent.datadoghq.com,*************************c341d: API Key valid

-And added tags in the agent config file, and I also configured agent yaml to report a specified host name
+And added tags in the agent config file, and I also configured the agent yaml to report a specified host name

     tags:
         - role:database:mongodb